 Configure basic settings of the cluster.

-Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length.
-It can contain digits, letters, and hyphens (-).
+Parameter Description Cluster NameEnter a name for the ACK cluster.Note The name must be 1 to 63 characters in length, and can contain digits, letters, and hyphens (-).
 Region

-Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the ACK cluster belongs.
-The name of the selected resource group appears on the page.
-Kubernetes Version The supported Kubernetes versions.
-VPCSelect a virtual private cloud (VPC) to deploy the ACK cluster.
+Resource GroupMove the pointer over All Resources at the top of the page and select the resource group to which the cluster belongs.
+The name of the selected resource group is displayed, as shown in the following figure.
+Kubernetes Version The supported Kubernetes versions are displayed.
+VPCSelect a virtual private cloud (VPC) to deploy the cluster.
 Shared VPCs and standard VPCs are supported.

 Note ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click Create VPC to create one.
 For more information, see Create a VPC.